jh1993/UnderusedOptions/README.txt

 - Imbalanced Flux (5 SP): After affecting an enemy, the higher resistance of each pair will instead be set to the average of the pair.
 After affecting an ally, the lower resistance of each pair will instead be set to the average of the pair.

 Fiery Tormentor:
+- Relentless Torment (3 SP): The tormentor gains a teleport attack that deals the same damage as its soul suck, with range equal to its soul suck range plus torment radius.
-- Tormentor's Remorse (4 SP): The range of the tormentor's soul suck is increased by its the radius of its torment.
-Its soul suck now also heals the wizard, but the total amount healed cannot exceed the total damage that the wizard has taken from tormentors summoned by this spell, before counting heal resistance.
+- Tormentor's Remorse (2 SP): The tormentor's soul suck now also heals the wizard, but the total amount healed cannot exceed the total damage that the wizard has taken from tormentors summoned by this spell, before counting healing penalty.

 Ice Drake:
 - Dragon Mage changed to cast your Icicle every 3 turns.